Pope temporarily had fever 3 days after intestinal surgery

-ROME (AP) — Pope Francis temporarily had a fever three days after intestinal surgery, but routine tests proved negative, the Vatican said Thursday.
+ROME (AP) — Pope Francis temporarily had a fever three days after intestinal surgery, but routine tests and scans proved negative, the Vatican said Thursday.

 But spokesman Matteo Bruni said Francis did have a “fever episode” temporarily Wednesday evening.